atugharajohn/Crafting-the-Perfect-Cocktail/README.md

 - serum_creatinine: The level of serum creatinine in the blood in mg/dL
 - serum_sodium: The level of serum sodium in the blood in mEq/L
 - sex: The sex of the patient
+- smoking: If the patient smokes actively or ever did in past
+- time: It is the time of the patient's follow-up visit for the disease in months
+- DEATH_EVENT: If the patient deceased during the follow-up period